Guide to Responsive Images with Bootstrap

 3. Glyphicons

-- Bootstrap icons are called Glyphicons, which include a Glyphicons Halflings set.
+• The icons in Bootstrap are known as Glyphicons, which include the Glyphicons Halflings set.

 Prerequisites for Bootstrap image responsive